victorporof/firefox-restartless-template/README.md

 * Linux: `~/.mozilla/firefox/<profile folder>`
 * Windows: `%APPDATA%\Mozilla\Firefox\Profiles\<profile folder>`

-You might want to create a new Firefox profile used just for the development of your add-on.
+Optionally, you might want to create a new Firefox profile used just for the development of your add-on.
 This will prevent unexpectedly and accidentally altering your main profile if you make mistakes during the development process.
 Read more about how to do this [here](https://developer.mozilla.org/en-US/Add-ons/Setting_up_extension_development_environment#Development_profile).

 __Step 3__.
 Create a file in the "extensions" directory under your profile directory with the extension's ID as the file name.
 If there's no "extensions" folder, create it.
 The extension's ID is in the [install.rdf](https://github.com/victorporof/Restartless-Template/blob/master/install.rdf#L9) file.